 That’s just the beginning; it was a packed line-up of world class speakers.
 One such speaker was the very dynamic and interactive Sally Hogshead, who (miraculously) showed us all (even boring folks) how to be fascinating!
 All the speakers rocked it!
-(Rumour has it that Some guy named Dov Baron will be speaking at the next one on the subject of Generating Fierce Loyalty in Your Top Talent…just a rumour so far)
+(Rumour has it that some guy named Dov Baron will be speaking at the next one on the subject of Generating Fierce Loyalty in Your Top Talent…just a rumor so far)

-Then there was the audience, no surprise there…we were dominantly middle aged white guys… I don’t know about you but I always meet great people at live events, even if they’re middle aged white guys.
+Then there was the audience, no surprise there…we were dominantly middle-aged white guys… I don’t know about you but I always meet great people at live events, even if they’re middle-aged white guys.

 I met many great folks who generously shared with me their “C” level challenges, which of course included “how do you keep top talent?”
 As I intently listened, all too often I heard the struggles of dealing with the extreme screen time generation… the Millennials.